 - fresh dill, chopped, to taste

 - 1-2 cloves garlic, minced through a garlic press

 - Leave in refrigerator one to two hours.
-Serve with toasted pieces of pita bread.
+Serve with toasted pieces of pita bread, if desired.

 Posted in Appetizers, Quick, Recipes, Salads & Dressings, Vegetarian

-Tags: cucumbers, Greek, Greek yogurt, salad, tzatziki, vegetarian, yogurt
+Tags: appetizer, cucumbers, dill, garlic, Greek, Greek yogurt, healthy, lemon, salad, side dish, tzatziki, vegetarian, vinegar, yogurt